pramsey/pgsql-addressing-dictionary/README.md

 Using full-text indexing for nationwide address data might still be a bad idea, since there are so many possible false or multiple matches to find, but for a single city, county or even state, this approach can general a quick'n'dirty address lookup routine perfect to tying to an autocomplete form field on a web page.

-Currently there is only support for Engligh (really, North American English) addressing, pull requests gratefully received.
+Currently there is only support for English (really, North American English) addressing -- pull requests gratefully received.

 ## Installation